logancyang/legacy-jekyll-blog/_posts/2015-11-01-iOSNetworking.md

 #### 6. Parse the data (i.e. convert the data to JSON and look for values!)

 If we've gotten to this point, then our request must have been successful!
-So now we parse the JSON response data into something we can use — we will cover this in more detail in Lesson 2.
+So now we parse the JSON response data into something we can use.

 ```swift
 /* 6 - Parse the data (i.e. convert the data to JSON and look for values!) */